yuelai-feng/yuelai-feng.github.io/README.md

 # *Hello!
 Welcome.*

-My name is Yuelai Feng (冯越来); I also go by Mollie.

-Currently, I am a research technician at [Jazayeri Lab](http://jazlab.org) at [MIT McGovern Institute for Brain Research](https://mcgovern.mit.edu/).
+I am currently a research technician at [Jazayeri Lab](http://jazlab.org) at [MIT McGovern Institute for Brain Research](https://mcgovern.mit.edu/).
 Before that, I completed my B.S. in computational and systems biology at [UCLA](https://www.ucla.edu/).

 I am boardly interested in how neural dynamics give rise to animals' flexible minds and behaviors.
 I am especially interested in topics of memorization, learning, and generalization.